BLopo20/Parkinson-s-Disease-Datasets/README.md

 This dataset contains sensor data, UDRS-assessment-annotation data, and demographic and clinical assessment data.

 - Accelerometer sensor data: files corresponding to each sensor location for each patient, with each file containing a timestamp for each measurement and the corresponding acceleration values for each axis of the sensor;
-- Annotation file: Contains annotations of the duration of various clinical assessments, through the start and end timestamps, the body location of the seessment, and the medication status;
+- Annotation file: Contains annotations of the duration of various clinical assessments, through the start and end timestamps, the body location of the assessment, and the medication status;
 - Demographic and clinical assessment data: Contains demographic data and the scores for the rest tremor amplitude on the right and left upper and lower extremities during the ON and OFF medication states.

-Units: The accelerations is in g and the timstamps are in miliseconds and start counting from the from the instant of the earliest sensor recording.
+Units: The acceleration is in g and the timestamps are in milliseconds and start counting from the instant of the earliest sensor recording.

 Note:
 - The dataset has a sampling frequency of 31.25 Hz.
-- Despite authors mentioning this dataset can be used to study activity, gait, tremor and other motor siymptoms, only the clinical assessment data for rest tremor is available.
-The mean values for other test are show in the paper, however the values for wach individual subject are not disclosed.
+- Despite authors mentioning this dataset can be used to study activity, gait, tremor, and other motor symptoms, only the clinical assessment data for rest tremor is available.
+The mean values for other tests are shown in the paper, however the values for each individual subject are not disclosed.

 ## Daphnet